networknt/light-doc/content/tutorial/common/discovery/multiple.md

 And the result can be from port 7444 or 7445 as Round Robin load balancer will pick up on of them.

 ```
-["API D: Message 1 from port 7445","API D: Message 2 from port 7445","API C: Message 1","API C: Message 2"]
+["Message 1 from port 7444","Message 2 from port 7444","API C: Message 1","API C: Message 2","API B: Message 1","API B: Message 2","API A: Message 1","API A: Message 2"]
 ```

+Or

 ```
-["API D: Message 1 from port 7444","API D: Message 2 from port 7444","API C: Message 1","API C: Message 2"]
+["Message 1 from port 7445","Message 2 from port 7445","API C: Message 1","API C: Message 2","API B: Message 1","API B: Message 2","API A: Message 1","API A: Message 2"]
 ```

-The next step, we are going to use consul to do the service registry and discovery.
+The next step, we are going to use [Consul][] to do the service registry and discovery.

-[Dynamic]: /tutorial/common/discovery/dynamic/
+[Consul]: /tutorial/common/discovery/consul/